« December 2006 | Main | February 2007 »

 All_movedKnit_over After_knit_over

 The process above will decrease the row by two stitches, one at each end.
+On the right you have a k2tog and on the left you have a ssk.

 When shaping raglan sleeves, the pattern will probably say something along the lines of Decrease 1 stitch at the beginning of next row, then you will only decrease on one side.
 Although the pattern says to decrease at the beginning of the row, you will find that seaming is easier if you place your decrease one or two stitches from the edge.